 Many think the way forward involves reharnessing the power of our intuition.

-The groups who study intuitive decision making models are realising that it's not simply the opposite of rational decision making.
-Carl Jung pointed out that it is outside the realm of reason.
+The groups who study intuitive decision models are realizing that it's not simply the opposite of rational decision making.

-In military schools the rational, analytical models have historically been utilised.
-It is also long been recognised, however, that once the enemy is engaged the analytical model may do more harm than good.
-History is full of examples where battles have more often been lost by a leader?s failure to make a decision than by his making a poor one.
+In military schools the rational, analytical models have historically been utilized.
+It is also long been recognized, however, that once the enemy is engaged the analytical model may do more harm than good.
+History is full of examples where battles have more often been lost by a leader's failure to make a decision than by his making a poor one.

 "A good plan, executed now, is better than a perfect plan next week."